 Jetpack Scan is available to users who have purchased the Jetpack Scan solution.
-It is also the scan solution that is provided for any new Jetpack Premium or Professional plan purchase.
+It is also the scan solution that is provided for any new Jetpack Security or Jetpack Complete purchase.

-Note: Once the site is connected to Jetpack Scan, your site will remain on the Jetpack Scan solution, even if you change plan or add a Jetpack Premium or Professional plan – or if you move your site to a new host.
+Note: Once the site is connected to Jetpack Scan, your site will remain on the Jetpack Scan solution, even if you change plan or add a Jetpack plan – or if you move your site to a new host.